maximtereshchenko/spring-reactive-grpc-showcase/README.md

 # How the project is looking?

 ![](structure.png)
-There are 4 "Microservices" (not really, but they will be deployed separately as Docker containers).
+There will be 4 "Microservices" (not really, but they will be deployed separately as Docker containers).
+I will utilize Ports and Adapters architecture, which will enable TDD approach in developing business logic.
+I will try to CQRS pattern to separate write side from read side for functionality related to creating orders and managing items to buy.

 "API Gateway" is responsible for reading ReST request, asking "Users" service to decipher JWT and routing request to "Orders (write side)" to perform some action or "Orders (read side)" to query some information.